AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a specific contract in the list by contract id with some or all details specified
+1. User requests to edit a specific contract in the list by contract ID with some or all details specified
 2. iCon updates the contract's details

     Use case ends.

 **Extensions**

 * 1a.
-The given id is invalid or missing.
+The given ID is invalid or missing.

     * 1a1. iCon shows an error message.

       Use case ends.

 * 1b.
-Valid id but no details to be edited.
+Valid ID but no details to be edited.

     * 1b1. iCon shows an error message.

       Use case ends.

 * 2a.
-There is no contract stored with the given id.
+There is no contract stored with the given ID.

     * 2a1. iCon shows an error message.